by HarveyKent

 “Who says so?” a young blonde girl demanded.
 “You, masked man?
 Who made you the boss of us?”

-“Nobody,” Green Arrow said.
+“Nobody,” Green Arrow replied.
 “But I don’t think any of us want to see anybody get hurt over a few words.
 Take it from someone who’s been there; it’s a whole lot easier to start a fight than to stop one.
 If you want to show how tough you are, try showing it by not resorting to the caveman’s way of making a point.
 Dig?”

 “Geez, man,” a boy of Hispanic descent said.
 “Who says dig anymore?”